BrightTag/chopped-sui/README.md

 Each component directory contains a folder for `css`, `js`, and `templates`.

-**TODO**: "Component" library, "/components" directory, "Component" within the JS library.
-Should we formalize/standardize?

 ### CSS

 `css` should contain a single SASS file named `component-name.scss` containing all the styles necessary to render all versions of the component.
 For `drop-down` this is `drop-down.scss`.